 - What support may be able to be put in place to help you

-To help you create an emergency plan, we have a template plan that you can download or contact us and we can send you a copy.
+To help you create an emergency plan, we have an emergency plan template plan that you can download or if you would prefer a hard copy version, please contact us on 0300 777 2722.
+Once you’ve completed your emergency plan, feel free to send us a copy and we can hold on to it for you just in case it is needed.

-If you have any questions or would like some guidance in completing an emergency plan –please get in touch with us 0n 0300 777 2722.
+If you have any questions or would like some guidance in completing an emergency plan – please get in touch with us on 0300 777 2722.

 Carers Emergency Card

-Putting ‘ICE’ in your mobile phone Many of us have mobile phones now and the South Central Ambulance service advise that we all add an ‘ICE’ number into our phone.
-ICE stands for In Case of Emergency and the emergency services will now check people’s phone to see if they have entered an ICE contact into their.
+Many of us have mobile phones now and the South Central Ambulance service advise that we all add an ‘ICE’ number into our phone.
+ICE stands for In Case of Emergency and the emergency services will now check people’s phone to see if they have entered an ICE contact number.
 Your ICE contact is someone that you have asked and nominated to be a contact for you in emergency situations (please check with the person first so that they agree to this!)
 Some mobile and smart phones already have an ICE setting that you can add a name and number to.